Margaret Harwood: Honors

 Harwood was the first woman to receive an honorary Ph.D. from Oxford University.
+After her retirement from the Maria Mitchell Observatory in 1957, she was awarded a Graduate Chapter Medal from her alma mater Radcliffe College to commemorate her achievements in astronomy.
 In 1960, 2642 P-L was discovered by Cornelis Johannes van Houten and Ingrid van Houten-Groeneveld and named Harwood.
 In 1962, she received the Annie J. Cannon Award in Astronomy.